Philadelphia Police SWAT Officer James O'Connor Shot, Killed While Serving Warrant In Frankford

 O’Connor was with the police force for 23 years and with SWAT for 15 years.

+Fraternal Order of Police President John McNesby knew O’Connor for two decades.

+“I’ve known him for years.
+Great guy, great family, great union guy.
+Always a good supporter, always the first one there, unfortunately, at a fundraiser for an officer that was killed in the line of duty and unfortunately now, we’re going to be doing one for him,” McNesby said.

-“I am grief-stricken to learn of the tragic death of Philadelphia Police Corporal James O’Connor,” Kenney said in a statement.
+“I am grief-stricken to learn of the tragic death of Philadelphia Police Corporal James O’Connor,” Philadelphia Mayor Jim Kenney said in a statement.
 “Today, like every day, he demonstrated the ultimate form of heroism: putting out his uniform, leaving his family and carrying out his sworn duty to protect the residents of this city.
 I share my deepest condolences with those who knew and loved Corporal O’Connor.
 I ask all Philadelphians to keep his family, and all members of the Police Department, in your prayers at this difficult time.”

 Kenney has ordered flags to be flown at half-staff for the next 30 days.